| |

 Maple Pecan Cookies Key Ingredients

 • Chopped pecans – You could definitely use pecan halves but I prefer having little bits to bigger.
+I chop mine between roughly and finely.
 How finely you chop them is wholly your decision.

 • Maple syrup – Using only maple syrup for maple flavor wasn’t strong enough, but it definitely helped the cookies spread a little more as well as a subtle maple flavor.